thingsboard/thingsboard.github.io/docs/trendz/metric/use-in-thingsboard.md

 * TOC
 {:toc}

 All metrics created with Metric Explorer can be integrated into ThingsBoard.
-T hey can be used wherever telemetry is supported:
+They can be used wherever telemetry is supported:

 * Visualizations
 * Rule Engine